signs and symptoms of bleeding gums cancer

 1. Continued Bleeding

-Because if your gums bleed frequently for no obvious reason, such as injury or forceful brushing, it needs inspection and should be handled carefully and should be evaluated by your dentist or healthcare practitioner.
+If your gums bleed frequently for no obvious reason, such as injury or forceful brushing, it needs inspection and should be handled carefully and should be evaluated by your dentist or healthcare practitioner.

 2. Changes in Gum Appearance